ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

   Tests defined in one unit test module should cover one module (in DIRAC case one class) and nothing else.

 **T4**
-  The test file name convention should follow the rule: *test* word concatenated with module name, i.e. in case of *CheesClient* module, which implementation is kept *CheesClient.py* disk file, the unit test file should be named *testCheesClient.py*
+  The test file name convention should follow the rule: *test* word concatenated with module name, i.e. in case of *CheeseClient* module, which implementation is kept *CheeseClient.py* disk file, the unit test file should be named *testCheeseClient.py*

 **T5**
   Each TestCase_ derived class should be named after module name and scenario it is going to test and *Scenario* world, i.e.:
-  *CheesClientMainSuccessScenario*, *CheesClientWrongInputScenario* and so on.
+  *CheeseClientMainSuccessScenario*, *CheeseClientWrongInputScenario* and so on.

 **T6**
   Each unit test module should hold at least one TestCase_ derived class, ideally a set of test cases or test suites.